 If you decide to buy a house in 2020, you need to go through a step or process that can be time-consuming and costly.
 In the initial stages, you need to check if the property that you have decided to buy is legally sold by its real owner or not.
 To verify that, you need to hire a lawyer to verify the papers.
 On top of that, the paper can be faked to deceive the potential buyer.
 After you are satisfied with the ownership and originality of the papers, you can then move to buy the property through an intermediary.

 The intermediaries have their own benefits and drawbacks.
 Of Course, they help you close the deal, but also take a good chunk of fees for what they do.
-Not to mention, they add another layer of complexity to the whole process of buying the house.
+Not to mention, they add another layer of complexity to the whole process of buying a house.

 But, how does blockchain technology solve the problems of real estate?